Shre-shth/devbits26-PS1/module B Smart Secretary/documentation.md

 # SMART SECRETARY (MODULE B) - TECHNICAL DOCUMENTATION

 ## 1. Overview
 The Smart Secretary is a high-performance audio transcription and meeting summarization tool designed to process call recordings.
-It utilizes state-of-the-art Speech-to-Text (STT) and Large Language Models (LLM) to convert raw audio into timestamped transcripts and actionable Minutes of Meeting (MOM).
+It utilizes Sarvam ai's Speech-to-Text (STT) and Large Language Models (LLM) to convert raw audio into transcripts and actionable Minutes of Meeting (MOM).

 ## 2. Core Technology: Sarvam AI (High-Speed Parallel Processing)
 We use **Sarvam AI's standard Speech-to-Text API** with a custom high-performance parallel chunking engine.
 This approach is designed to provide the fastest possible transcription for call recordings of any length.